Solar-network/docs/docs/guidebook/developer/monitor-blockchain.md

 Monitoring to the blockchain on a node is useful in combination with a local wallet to trigger actions as soon as possible after an event occurs.
 External applications might want to listen to the blockchain to synchronize their database with the network's current state.

-Within Swipechain Core (that is, on a particular node), monitoring can be done in a custom plugin.
+Within Solar Core (that is, on a particular node), monitoring can be done in a custom plugin.
 In this approach, the recommended strategy involves subscribing to events created by the `core-event-emitter` module.

 By contrast, monitoring your blockchain from an external application is best done by subscribing to a webhook.
-Under this model, Swipechain Core nodes `POST` a payload to your application with relevant information whenever a subscribed event is triggered.
+Under this model, Solar Core nodes `POST` a payload to your application with relevant information whenever a subscribed event is triggered.

-This recipe will cover the first approach — monitoring with a custom plugin installed in Swipechain Core.
+This recipe will cover the first approach — monitoring with a custom plugin installed in Solar Core.
 Implementing webhooks can differ substantially depending on the languages and frameworks you use.
 A detailed webhook recipe is in the works with examples across SDKs.
 For now, if you're looking to get started with webhooks in your application, the [Webhooks](/guidebook/core/webhooks.html) chapter of the Guidebook is an excellent place to start.

 This example assumes you have a working testnet running, and we'll need to create a custom plugin.
 Make sure you have a correctly set up development environment.